-How is Security Defined in an Organization?
+How is Security Defined in an Organization and Who Leads it?

-A Cyber Security Program is a system for protecting the confidentiality, integrity, and availability of information within a business.
+An Information Security Program is a system for protecting the confidentiality, integrity, and availability of information within a business.

 Who Leads the Information Security Program?

 In most organizations, the information security program will be led by the Chief Information Security Officer or CISO.
-This job is often also called the mgr., deputy director, director or vice president of information security.
+This job is often also called the manager, deputy director, director or vice president of information security.

 Other Common Information Security Group Roles